HongWeiChen0/MissCounter/README.md

 * Download and open this project using Android Studio.
 * Run the app with an emulator by clicking the run button or connect a physical device to install this app onto.
 # Using the App
 Every time you missed your SO, press on the number of times in the middle of the screen.
-At the end of the day, press SEND YOUR LOVE and choose a method from the prompt to send your message (Email or text messages).
+At the end of the day, press SEND YOUR LOVE and choose a method from the prompt to send your message (Email or messaging apps).
 When a new day begins, click on START NEW DAY to reset the count.